jasky1640/AI-Related/P1/src/Writeup_P1_Jiaqi_Yang.md

 #### 2. Code Correctness

+###### The only main method in the program is in the EPState class.
+To run the program, please run the main method and pass the file name as the only argument.

 The following instructions are in the file named SimpleTestFile.txt within my submitted zip file.

 > ```